Spanish (SPN)

 SPN 480.
 Oral Proficiency Preparation.
 1 Credit Hour.

-Prerequisite: completion of study abroad requirement or permission from the department chair.
+Prerequisite: completion of study abroad requirement or permission from the Department Chair.

 SPN 490.
 Spanish Internship.
 1-3 Credit Hours.